The toolkit aims to guide employers and their local staff side organisations through their legal responsibilities in relation to equal pay audits.

+- NHS iView, the data warehouse site, designed by the NHS Information Centre, which enables comparison data within and between organisations with information taken from ESR.
 It is essential that employers work in partnership with their staff side colleagues to undertake this work.
 We recommend that the ownership and development of the audit work sits with your joint negotiating mechanism.
-You will need to identify individuals with a good understanding of equal pay principles and legislation as well as the necessary skills to help develop and maintain this area of work and offer training where necessary.
+You will need to identify individuals with a good understanding of equal pay principles and legislation, as well as the necessary skills to help develop and maintain this area of work and offer training where necessary.
 We would suggest that the following people are involved in the audit process:

 - a human resources manager